emqx/blog/en/202104/url-mqtt-and-coap.md

 # Replace 127.0.0.1 in the command with the address of your EMQX Broker deployment
 ```

-We can see that MQTT X has received a greeting from CoAP.
+We can see that MQTTX has received a greeting from CoAP.

 ![WechatIMG12.png](https://assets.emqx.com/images/15c80f669399ee8a47ea8a0fc8e43770.png)